Plot: Who are Iku and Yori’s real parents? Is it possible that they’re still twins?

 Besides that, this story with Mayu and Takuma is very nice, and every time these two are brought up I wish I was reading a manga about them and not these creepy morons.

 But that’s not all this chapter.
-Iku actually manages to have a brain and states that Yori hasn’t slept with Tomoka since they dated a long time ago so she has to be lying.
+Iku actually manages to have a brain and states that Yori hasn’t slept with Tomoka since back when they were dating, so she has to be lying.
 Good girl, Iku.
 Way to think!
 I’ll tell Yano to put extra fish flakes in your tank.

 Even if this did indicate jealousy, how is that proof that they’re currently in a romantic relationship?
 At most, it just proves she has romantic feelings for him, and even that could be a stretch.